 After wine tasting, we will visit the cave of Risovaca.
 Long years of research in the Risovaca cave revealed a large number of fossilized bones and teeth of numerous animal species that during the last ice age lived on the steps around Risovaca.

 After this, we head for our lunch.
-Karadjordjev Vajat is an ethno-restaurant located in the historic village of Orašac, where the 1804 insurrection started.
+Karadjordjev Vajat is an authentic ethno restaurant located in the historic village of Orašac, where the 1804 insurrection started.
 Standing at 380m above sea level, the wood and brick complex enjoys beautiful views of Sumadija’s rolling hills.
 After our lunch, we will visit Karadjordje’s monument, see the memorial village school as well as the Marićevićа Jaruga gully where the insurrectionists gathered.

 We will return to Belgrade and then to Novi Sad in the evening hours.